dsouza-anush/brightdata-mcp-heroku/README.md

 After deployment, make sure to set the required environment variables in your Heroku app settings.

+This MCP server is compatible with Heroku Inference and can be registered with your AI models.
+For detailed instructions, see the [Heroku-specific documentation](README_HEROKU.md#using-with-heroku-inference).

 ## 🎮 Try Bright Data MCP Playgrounds

 Want to try Bright Data MCP without setting up anything?